gridhead/fragment/README.md

 # fragment
 Python Flask project used to aggregate and distribute IRC meeting minutes and logs for the Fedora Project

+## Note

+The repository has been archived and the code has been moved away to https://github.com/fedora-infra/mote/tree/fragment.

 ## How to set up?

 1. `git clone https://github.com/t0xic0der/fragment.git`